jobergner/backent-cli/README.md

 - manages self referencing entitys

 ### TODO

+- find a better way to include easyjson or find alternative
+- external packages such as UUID are not imported and generating marshallers throws error
+- unnecessary import in message when no element ID is used as action arguments

 BIG CHANGE: REMOVE BROADCASTING a lot of time and energy went into the broadcasting feature, but I still decided to remove it.
 The amout of complexity it adds is just not worth it and hard to explain, which made code and documentation harder to reason about.